 READ ABOUT OUR SPECIAL SPLASH & GO BEER HERE

-The tradition continues with two NASCAR tripleheader weekends in 2019 on May 3-5 and Oct.
+The tradition continues with a NASCAR tripleheader weekend on Oct.
 4-6.
 The Oct.
 6, 2019 Monster Energy NASCAR Cup Series playoff race will be the 100th NASCAR Cup Series race in track history.
 Dover International Speedway will be the 10th track in the nation to host 100 NASCAR Cup Series races.